SeisComP/common/apps/gui/descriptions/global_gui.rst

 Additional features may be added to maps using configurable layers:

-* :ref:`sec-gui_layers-vector`, e.g. points, polylines, polygons from FEP and BNA files,
+* :ref:`sec-gui_layers-vector`, e.g. points, polylines, polygons from FEP, BNA or GeoJSON files,
 * :ref:`sec-gui_layers-others`, e.g. cities, grids, events, custom layers.

 :ref:`sec-gui_layers-vector` are loaded and may be visualized together with